RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_mid_properties_property_get**
 > MemberItem collections_id_members_mid_properties_property_get(id, mid, property)

-Get a named property of a member item in a collection
+Get a named property of a member item in a collection.
+A successful request returns an HTTP 200 response code and the requested MemberItem in teh response body.

 This request retrieves a specific named property of a specific member item from a collection